reddoor/analytics-settings-database/README.md

         *   ua\_goals
         *   ua\_segments
         *   ua\_views
-5. Add the service account email generated during the deployment process to your Google Analytics accounts.
+6. Add the service account email generated during the deployment process to your Google Analytics accounts and (*IMPORTANT*) set the role to **Administrator**.

 Upon completing the implementation process, the settings for your Google Analytics accounts that the API can access will be loaded into BigQuery daily at 11 PM.
 The frequency with which this happens can be adjusted by modifying the Cloud Scheduler Job created during the deployment process.